prikhi/sysadmintools/docs/source/vm_cluster/hardware.rst

 computes & storage nodes.
 This is used for internal data transfer & syncing, it is not exposed to the User LAN.

-The User LAN is our public address space, it is routed to the WAN & to the VM Mangagement network.
+The User LAN is our public address space, it is routed to the WAN & to the Cluster Mangagement network.

+The VM LAN is the OpenStack network that the Virtual Machines connect to.
+There is no physical hardware, it reside completely within OpenStack.
+OpenStack maps these addresses to a User LAN address when you assign a VM a floating IP.

-The VM Mangaement network is used for cluster nodes to talk to each other & the WAN.
-The VM Overlay network is used for internal communication between VMs.
+The Cluster Management network is used for cluster nodes to talk to each other & the WAN(via Cerberus).
+The Cluster Overlay network is used for internal communication between VMs.
 They reside on the same hardware, ``LB4M-3-MGMT``.

-The VM Storage network is used for communication between the Storage nodes & the Compute & Controller nodes.
-The VM Sync network is used for syncing the Storage nodes.
+The Cluster Storage network is used for communication between the Storage nodes & the Compute & Controller nodes.
+The Cluster Sync network is used for syncing the Storage nodes.
 The Storage & Sync networks reside ``LB6M-2-STORAGE``.